 Another way of accomplishing the same thing would be to keep the threshold the same, but artificially increase the experimental p-values of clickbaity claims.
 That’s exactly what XKCD does—take a look at the equations again:

 a headline announcing that H is true.

 That fraction on the right is higher the more tempted you are to read an article claiming the alternative hypothesis, so an especially clickbaity article would have its p-value increased quite a lot.
-If the imaginary journal from the beginning of this section had excluded articles whose “clickbait-adjusted” p-values were too high, maybe it wouldn’t have published that erroneous dead fish study.
+If the imaginary journal from the beginning of this section had excluded articles whose “clickbait-corrected” p-values were too high, maybe it wouldn’t have published that erroneous dead fish study.

-The true meaning of clickbait-adjusted p-values
+The true meaning of clickbait-corrected p-values

 There are lots of ways to adjust p-values to make them higher for clickbaity headlines; what makes this one so special?
 The answer goes back to what we were saying before about how p-values don’t represent the probability that the null hypothesis is true given your evidence, unless the two hypothesis seemed equally likely before you did the experiment.
-If we imagine that the likelihood that you click on a headline is proportional to how surprising you find it, i.e. the probability that you would have originally thought the headline was false, then we can recalculate the null hypothesis’ new probability… and instead of being just p, it’s the clickbait-adjusted pCL!
+If we imagine that the likelihood that you click on a headline is proportional to how surprising you find it, i.e. the probability that you would have originally thought the headline was false, then we can recalculate the null hypothesis’ new probability… and instead of being just p, it’s the clickbait-corrected pCL!
 That derivation is in the comments too.
 All together, we get:

 (This assumes that pCL is close to 0, the probability of observing your evidence given the alternative hypothesis is close to 1, and absent any evidence the probability you think a statement is false is proportional to how likely you are to click on it.)

 Anyway, that’s why I’ve been geeking out.
 Thanks for reading!